rcazzara/seldovia/_people/Miller_Richard_W.md

 cemetery_plot: 71
 source_file: Cemetery Directory
 ---
-**Richard William MILLER**, who always went by the name of "Dick", was born in San Francisco California on May 2, 1908 to William Otis Miller and Alma Amelia Hextrum Miller.
+**RICHARD WILLIAM MILLER**, who always went by the name of "Dick", was born in San Francisco California on May 2, 1908 to William Otis Miller and Alma Amelia Hextrum Miller.
 He was the youngest of three brothers and they were raised in Marin north of San Francisco.